omorogbe/NYU-CS-6803-Lab-6/Readme.md

 3. Plaintest authentication token and authentication (SampleNetworkClient.py)

 # Submission:
 For each vulnerability above, provide the patches (code in python) to fix them.

+# Hints:
+For first vulnerability: You can have the password be passed as a command-line parameter or read from a config file or hard-code the encrypted password, then decrypt and connect.

 ## Infant Incubator Model Explained
 Cybersecurity education lacks practicality.
 We know the security principles.
 We know the importance of cryptography and building-security-in.
 We know the importance of an adversarial mindset (the security mindset).
 We know the importance of exposing assumptions (especially implicit ones).
 However, how many of us know how to apply these theoretical principles in the real world?
 How to trade off security for the other abilities.
 While build in security is incomplete, we also need to plan for upgrades.